-Schooling in British Columbia is divided into two levels: elementary school (kindergarten to grade 7) and secondary school (grade 8 to 12).
-It is compulsory for children to attend school from the age of five until they’re 16.
+Schooling in British Columbia is divided into two levels: elementary (kindergarten to grade 7) and secondary school (grade 8 to 12).
+It is compulsory for children to attend school from the age of five to 16.

-The quality of Vancouver’s public schools is generally high, although the better schools tend to be within the more affluent areas of the city.
+The quality of Vancouver’s public schools is relatively high across the board, although the most prestigious schools tend to be located in the city’s more affluent areas.

-There are eleven school districts in the Metro Vancouver area and placement at a public school is dependent on a child’s location within a particular school’s catchment area.
-Expats wanting to enrol their child in a public school should therefore consider carefully where they choose to live in the metro area.
+There are eleven school districts in the Metro Vancouver area and placement at a public school is dependent on a child’s proximity to a particular school’s catchment area.
+Expats who wish to enrol their child in a public school should therefore carefully consider where they choose to live in the metro area.

 Private schools in Vancouver

 There are a number of excellent private schools in Vancouver.
-Unlike public schools, enrolment at private schools is selective and expats should apply well in advance if they wish to find a place for their child at their first choice.
+Unlike public schools, enrolment at private schools is selective and expats should apply in advance if they wish to secure a place for their child at their first choice.

 Private schools are managed independently and have more freedom to follow their own curricula.
-However, they are still regulated by the British Columbia Ministry of Education, and some are even partly funded by the provincial government.
+However, they still adhere to the British Columbia Ministry of Education’s regulations, and some are even partially funded by the provincial government.

-There are also a number of international schools in Vancouver and the greater British Colombia region for expats who want their children to continue education under the curriculum of their home country.
+There are also a number of international schools in Vancouver and the greater British Colombia region for expats who want their children to continue their education under their home country’s curriculum.

-Education at private and international schools comes at a high price and expats moving to Vancouver as part of a corporate relocation should try to factor this into their contract negotiations if planning to send their child to an independent school.
+Education at private and international schools comes at a predictably high cost.
+Expats moving to Vancouver as part of a corporate relocation should try to factor this into their contract negotiations if planning to send their child to an independent school.

 Tertiary education in Vancouver

-For anyone wanting to study at a university or college level, Vancouver has a large number of institutions from which to choose.
+For expats who wish to enrol at a university or college, Vancouver has plenty of options.
 The University of British Columbia deserves special mention.
-It is just 30 minutes from downtown Vancouver and its leafy western perch on the coast at Point Grey is a spectacular location.
+It is just 30 minutes from downtown Vancouver, and its leafy western perch on the coast at Point Grey is a spectacular location.

 Also worth noting is the Vancouver Film School.
-Vancouver itself has earned the nickname ‘Hollywood North’ for its burgeoning film industry.
-This means that students at the film school have many opportunities to put theory into practice, something of a rarity around the world.
+Vancouver has earned the nickname ‘Hollywood North’ for its burgeoning film industry.
+This means students at the film school have many opportunities to practise the theory, something of a rarity around the world.